chef/automate/components/docs-chef-io/content/automate/ha_common.md

 7. Again, navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.

-8. Execute following commands in the same order as listed to apply the generated certificates:
+8. Execute the following commands in the same order as listed to apply the generated certificates:

     - ./scripts/credentials set ssl --es-ssl
     - ./scripts/credentials set ssl --pg-ssl
     - ./scripts/credentials set ssl --kibana-ssl

-Once the certificates are applied successfully, the following confirmation message appears as shown in the screen:
+Once the certificates are applied successfully, the following confirmation message appears as shown on the screen:

 {{< figure src="/images/automate/ha_self_sign_certificate.png" alt="Certification Creation using openssl utility">}}

 9. Navigate to the Chef Automate and Chef Server instances and check the Chef Service health status.
-If the service is down or critical, then  wait for three to four minutes for the instances to be up.
+If the service is down or critical, wait three to four minutes for the instances to be up.

 ## AWS Certificate Manager